department-of-veterans-affairs/va.gov-team/products/identity/Research/Remote_Identity_Proofing_and_MFA.md

 This research will inform UX and product strategy across the following sprint teams:

-* Remote Supervised
-    * MVP scoping: Where can an MVP Remote Supervised video chat solution be most helpful? (e.g. live video chat technical assistance, alternative biometric check if KYC fails)
+* Remote Supervised MVP Scoping: Where can an MVP Remote Supervised video chat solution be most helpful? (e.g. live video chat technical assistance, alternative biometric check if KYC fails)

-* Customer Experience
-    * Team to write
-* Team Ada
-    * Team to write

-* Team Katherine

-    * Team to write
+* Capture qualitative data that we can match with session logs.
+This will help multiple teams, but primarily the unsupervised flow team, understand the human view of log errors we are tracking on the backend.

+* This research will inform design, content, or functionality changes needed to increase accessibility on VA.gov and to address any pain points with the flow of the inherited proofing process.
+Learnings will be incorporated into future design, content, and functionality and shared with other teams to inform modal considerations of other products and services.
+The results will also be used to inform subsequent rounds of user research and testing.

 ### Research questions